-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 July 2021
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 July 2021, Revised September 2021

-Liu is at the HKU Business School, University of Hong Kong, and Shanghai Mingshi Investment Co, Ltd.; Moskowitz is at the Yale School of Management, Yale University, AQR Capital Management, and NBER; Stambaugh is at the Wharton School of the University of Pennsylvania and NBER.
+We are grateful for comments from Nick Barberis, Martijn Boons, Gene Fama, Lasse Pedersen, and Peter Nyberg.
 AQR Capital is a global investment firm that may or may not use the insights in this paper.
-The views expressed here are those of the authors and not necessarily those of AQR Capital.
-The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.
+The views expressed here are those of the authors and not necessarily those of AQR Capital or the National Bureau of Economic Research.